 - 2–3 tablespoons white sugar

 - Preheat oven to 400˚F. Prepare a baking sheet with foil.
 Pour pine nuts onto the sheet and bake for 5-7 minutes, or until just starting to brown and are fragrant.
 Remove from oven and let cool.

 - Meanwhile, add beets to a large pot and cover with water with a pinch of salt.
-Bring to a boil over high heat and cook for 10 minutes.
+Bring to a boil over high heat and cook for about 40 minutes, until the beets are soft enough to pierce with a fork but not soft enough to break apart.
 Remove from heat and run under cool water.
-Peel off easily removable skin and set aside.
+Peel off easily removable skin with your hands or a spoon and set aside.